 Given that faculty from a given unit may serve on the unit and/or college level committee, they must vote only once and only at one level.

-Faculty members applying for reappointment, promotion or tenure may not serve on a unit personnel committee in the year of their application.
+A faculty member applying for reappointment, promotion or tenure may serve on a unit personnel committee, but must recuse him/herself during consideration of his/her application.

 Unit Administrator.
 The unit administrator is responsible for making sure that the candidate and personnel committee are familiar with all relevant policies, procedures, and applicable qualifications and criteria.
 He/She assists the candidate in constructing the documentation file and makes a final assessment of the candidate after he/she has received the recommendation of the unit personnel committee.
 He/She has a special responsibility to see that all policies and procedures are rigorously followed and that the final recommendation submitted for the unit is free of bias and based on a professional application of the standards of the unit.
 After reviewing the candidate's materials, the unit administrator shall attach a recommendation letter which reflects his/her professional judgment about the qualifications and merit of the candidate for reappointment, promotion or tenure and shall forward all materials to the dean.